• Skip to primary navigation

 Uncooked gnocchi on a wooden board

-To make groves in the gnocchi, you can either use a gnocchi board or a fork.
+To make groves in the gnocchi, you can either use a gnocchi board (the fancy way) or a fork.
 To make them using a fork, place it face down on the flat surface and use your thumb to roll each gnocchi down the tines of the fork, forming a grove in the middle.

 Uncooked gnocchi on a board

-Cook and serve
+Cook and serve.

 Bring a pot of salted water to a simmer over a low-medium heat.
 Working in batches, submerge the gnocchi in the water and allow to cook for around 3 minutes, until they float to the surface.
 When they do so, remove them using a slotted spoon.
-You can now serve the gnocchi immediately with a sauce of your choice, or panfry them for an additional 3-4 minutes in olive oil to achieve perfect crispiness.

 Gnocchi being lifted out of a saucepan

-Tips and tricks for success
+Tips and Tricks

-• It's really important to use a starchy and dry potato variety.
+It's really important to use a starchy and dry potato variety.
 Waxy potatoes contain too much moisture and will therefore not work in a gnocchi recipe.

-• I would recommend baking the potatoes because this will result in the best texture and ensure that they don't absorb moisture during the cooking process.
+I would recommend baking the potatoes because this will result in the best texture and ensure that they don't absorb moisture during the cooking process.
 If you boil the potatoes, leave the skin on while doing so.

 Gnocchi with a cheesy vegan sauce